-There are multiple ways in which you can set up database replication:
+There are multiple ways in which you can replicate Databases:

 Strategy 1: Using Custom-Code Snippets to Replicate Databases

-You can develop robust custom-code snippets to leverage either of the following methods to start replicating your databases with ease:
+You can develop robust custom-code snippets to leverage either of the following methods to replicate databases with ease:

 Full Table Data Replication